juxor/afaq/markdown/secH3.md

 also laid the foundation of understanding the nature of an anarchist society and what creates the framework of such a society in the here and now.
 Anarchists do not abstractly place a better society (anarchy) against the current, oppressive one.
-Instead, we analysis what tendencies exist within current society and encourage those which empower and liberate people.
+Instead, we analyse what tendencies exist within current society and encourage those which empower and liberate people.
 Based on these tendencies, anarchists propose a society which develops them to their logical conclusion.
 Therefore an anarchist society is created not through the